 Hawkeye

-Unforeseen events during a flight, such as medical emergencies, technical problems, or sudden weather deterioration, require pilots to make quick, informed decisions.
-One of the most important measures in such situations is selecting a suitable alternate airport.
-Cockpit crews are often under great time pressure and must weigh numerous influencing factors from various sources of information to make the best possible decision for safety and efficiency (photo: Ivan – stock.adobe.com).
+Unforeseen events during a flight, such as medical emergencies, technical issues, or sudden changes in weather conditions, require pilots to make rapid and well-informed decisions.
+One of the most important measures in such situations is the selection of a suitable alternate airport.
+In doing so, the flight crew is often under significant time pressure.
+They must weigh numerous influencing factors from various information sources while simultaneously choosing the safest and most efficient option (photo: DLR).

-This is an area where the Hawkeye project offers a solution.
-Hawkeye is developing an integrated system for the electronic flight bag (EFB) in airliner cockpits that proactively supports pilots in selecting alternate airports.
+This is exactly where the Hawkeye project comes into play.
+Hawkeye is a system designed to be integrated into the Electronic Flight Bag (EFB) in the airliner cockpit, proactively supporting pilots in the selection of alternate airports.

-Enabling safer decisions in the cockpit more quickly
+Enabling faster and safer decision-making in the cockpit

-Hawkeye aims to significantly improve and accelerate the decision-making process for pilots in the event of a flight diversion.
-To this end, an intelligent system is being developed that continuously evaluates and prioritizes potential alternative airports in real time based on safety, technical, logistical, and political factors.
+Hawkeye aims to improve and accelerate pilots’ decision-making in the event that a diversion becomes necessary.
+To achieve this, an intelligent system is being developed that continuously evaluates potential alternate airports and prioritizes them in real time while considering safety-related, technical, logistical, and political aspects.

 Technological approach

-The development of Hawkeye is based on a modular system.
-This system can be seamlessly integrated into existing EFB systems.
-Hawkeye accesses a variety of current data sources.
-These include weather data, short-term notifications (NOTAMs), geopolitical information, airport infrastructure, and available medical care in the vicinity of the airport.
+The development of Hawkeye is based on a modular system architecture that can be seamlessly integrated into existing EFB systems.
+Hawkeye accesses a wide range of up-to-date data sources, including weather data, current notices such as NOTAMs, geopolitical information, technical airport infrastructure, medical facilities, and data related to the technical condition of the aircraft.
+By integrating aviation-certified data providers, Hawkeye has access to a large volume of live data and databases.

-The underlying evaluation logic weighs the necessary factors to generate an overall ranking of the most suitable airports.
-This evaluation is continuously updated and presented in an easy-to-understand visual display, providing pilots with a reliable overview of the best alternatives at all times.
+The underlying evaluation logic dynamically weights the individual factors depending on the flight situation to generate an overall ranking of airports suitable for landing.
+The assessment is continuously updated along the flight route and presented in a visually intuitive manner, ensuring that pilots maintain a reliable overview at all times.

 Validation and technology transfer